This article takes you through the process of setting up an Assignment Review assignment.

 To structure the feedback you provide your students with, you can set some criteria here.
 This makes it easier for students to see where they need to improve and it gives them a structured overview of their feedback.
 Do you only want to provide your students with formative feedback or do you also want to give them grades for some criteria?
 Rubrics can also used.
 Click change to add, edit or delete criteria.
 Click here for a detailed guide on setting criteria.

-Deadline Set a deadline for this last step, if preferred.
-Students will not be able to write a reflection after the deadline passed.
-Note that students can still view the feedback and their reflection after the deadline.
-If you do not set a deadline, students can write and/or edit their reflection indefinitely.
+This setting section, about students reading their feedback, gives the option to set a deadline (if preferred).
+Students will not be able to read the feedback for points after the deadline has passed (if points assigned to this step).
+Note that students can still view the feedback after the deadline.
+If you do not set a deadline, students can always complete reading the feedback for points (if points assigned to this step).

-Moreover, you can add grading to your assignment by clicking on the purple plus button on your left.
+Moreover, you can add grading to your assignment by clicking on the purple plus button on your left (if not already visible as the final step).
 You can configure how many points do you want to give to each process of the assignment like in the following screenshot.
 Finally, click Publish in the top-right corner of the screen.